 These newsletters have engaged followings who pay attention to the emails.
 One option is to include a sponsored post within the message, providing relevant content that will lead to clicks to your website.
 Alternatively, you can create a dedicated campaign where a series of messages are designed around your business and products.

 Focus on Segmentation

 Sending the same emails to an entire list is not the best way to maximize results.
-A typical e-commerce store will have buyers and leads who entered your marketing funnel at different points.
+A typical e-commerce store will have buyers and leads who entered your marketing funnel.
 Simple segmentation would involve moving buyers onto a separate list from leads, so you can adjust the types of messages you send.
-You can go further, though, segmenting based on user demographic information you have acquired.
+You can go further, though, segmenting based on your acquired user demographic information.
 Factors like gender, age, and location might help you to tailor emails, while the landing page a person subscribed from will also be a factor in the marketing messages they respond to.

 Notifications can be used to provide relevant information at the right time.
-When a potential customer abandons the cart, for example, you can send a notification to remind them of the items they have saved.
-The remarketing company SaleCycle found that cart abandonment emails tended to convert at around 3% depending on the market sector.
+For example, when a potential customer abandons the cart, you can send a notification to remind them of the items they have saved.
+However, the remarketing company SaleCycle found that cart abandonment emails tended to convert at around 3%, depending on the market sector.

 The figure might appear small, but this can make a big difference to revenue over time, allowing you to reinvest into advertising.
 Additional notifications can include sending an email when you have new stock of a saved item and offering related items after a purchase has been made.

-Email might not be the most eye-catching marketing strategy available to you, but it has been proven over many years.
+Email might not be the most eye-catching marketing strategy available to you, but it has been proven.
 People still open emails, particularly when they come from brands they trust.
 Of course, you will get the best results when you combine email with other promotional strategies.
 Social media and blogging, for example, will further increase brand awareness among subscribers, leading to better responses to your messages.
-Email, though, should be at the heart of your promotional strategies, helping to build relationships that sustain long into the future.
+Email should be at the heart of your promotional strategies, helping to build relationships that sustain long into the future.